philip-khor/blogdown_source/content/post/2019-05-04-my-first-package-bnmr.md

 ## testing

 I've added test coverage and continuous integration with Travis using the usethis package.
 However, I have my reservations about testing too much in the case of bnmr - currently, if the API fails, the tests necessarily fail.
-As I'm concerned that too much testing may cause the API may reject calls, I'm currently using the in-documentation examples as my test mechanism.
+As I'm concerned that too much testing may cause the API to reject calls, I'm currently using the in-documentation examples as my test mechanism.

 ## Interested?